davidtwco/rfcs/text/0000-build-std/5-standard-library-dependencies.md

 Explicit builtin dependencies without the `noprelude` modifier behave more consistently with other dependencies specified in the Cargo manifest.

-This is a trade-off, as the behaviour will be subtly different than with implicit builtin dependencies (where `extern crate` is required).
+This is a trade-off, trading consistency of user experience with special-casing in Cargo.
+Cargo would have to handle implicit vs explicit dependencies differently.
+An explicit dependency on the standard library will behave similarly to other dependencies in their manifest, but the behaviour will be subtly different than with implicit builtin dependencies (where `extern crate` is required).

 ↩ [*Proposal*][proposal]